mukaiizawa/Paren/man/man3/read-write.md

 The function write-bytes if `FROM` is not specified, returns `BYTES`.
 Otherwise, returns the number of bytes successfully written.

 The function write-line returns `BYTES`.

+The function print returns `nil`.

+The function println returns `nil`.

 # NOTES
 If a single buffer can be used, as socket programming, `BYTES` can be specified for `read-bytes` and `write-bytes`.